tryton/trytond/doc/ref/models/fields.rst

 .. class:: Selection(selection, string[, sort[, selection_change_with[, translate[, \**options]]]])

-A string field with limited values to choice.
+A string field with limited values to choose from.

 :class:`Selection` has one extra required argument: